The Kitchen Dinner Restaurant Review, Millbrae

 Their Westlake Beef Soup ($12) was also good.
 Soft tofu, not a lot of cilantro, egg white drop on top.

 Geo duck Soup (Market Price) had a strong flavor from the mustard greens, but still managed to be luxurious.
-The soup parts where brought to us on a separate plate.
+The soup pieces were brought to us on a separate plate.
+The geo duck was separately sauteed and cooked with vegetables.
+A nice change from geo duck sashimi.

 Roast Squab ($13.80 whole) – Authentic version of a classic Cantonese dish.
 Juicy and cooked just right.
 Crispy skin.
 On our last visit, squab looked pale but tasted fine.